alexanderwachter/RKNProxy/README.md

 ## General Information:
 - This project is just for educational purpose, it's far from perfect
 - There is no active development
-- We do not gurantee that JS files will stay @ http://xn--4ca0b.eu/ forever.
+- ~~We do not gurantee that JS files will stay @ http://xn--4ca0b.eu/ forever.~~ JS files are not hosted by us anymore.
 - Patches are welcome!

 ## Contact: